03 9689 1577

 Often referred to as a “sleep school,” Tweddle understands that while sleep-related issues are common reasons for seeking help, the journey of parenting can be full of challenges unique to each family.
 Tweddle has a skilled team, including nurses, lactation consultants, maternal and child health nurses, clinical psychologists, and early childhood professionals.

-At Tweddle, we offer a range of services aimed at supporting families with children aged from 0-4 years, with a special emphasis on the crucial first 1000 days from conception to 2 years.
+At Tweddle, we offer a range of services aimed at supporting families with children aged from 0-4 years, with a special emphasis on the crucial first 2000 days from conception to 5 years.
 We recognise that parenting challenges encompass a spectrum of concerns, including anxiety, isolation, health issues, addiction, family instability, violence, sleep deprivation, and financial stress.

 Our specialised team, comprising maternal and child health nurses, mothercraft nurses, social workers, early parenting practitioners, and more, provides tailored assistance to over 4,000 families annually.
-Our services include residential and community-based day stay programs, assessment and intake services, psychology and social support services, parenting support programs in prisons, childbirth education, in-home parenting support, and peer support programs for parents of children with specific needs.
+Our services include residential and community-based day-stay programs, assessment and intake services, psychology and social support services, parenting support programs in prisons, childbirth education, in-home parenting support, and peer support programs for parents of children with specific needs.

 A baby in a cot being patted by a hand